MicrosoftDocs/VBA-Docs/api/Publisher.WebTextBox.Limit.md

 api_name:
 - Publisher.WebTextBox.Limit
 ms.assetid: b6bf334e-a610-492a-b316-e8b52d223176
-ms.date: 06/08/2017
+ms.date: 06/18/2019
 localization_priority: Normal
 ---

 # WebTextBox.Limit property (Publisher)

-Returns or sets a  **Long** that represents the maximum number of characters that can be entered into a Web text box control.
+Returns or sets a **Long** that represents the maximum number of characters that can be entered into a web text box control.
 Read/write.

 ## Syntax